tezos/tezos/docs/protocols/003_PsddFKi3.rst

 Baker
 ~~~~~

-With newly introduced default settings, the bakers daemon will now
-require a minimal amount of fees per operation to accept manager
+The baker and mempool filters now require a minimal fee to propagate
-operations such as transactions, revelations or originations.
+and include operations into blocks.
+This default is not set at the
+protocol level but rather in the configuration of the node and the baker.
+Bakers can thus decide of the settings that work best for them

-The expected amount depends on the operation sent.
-When considering
+The minimal fee depends on the operation sent (transaction, origination,
+revelation, etc)

-the injection of an operation in a block, the baker will check its
+When considering the injection of an operation in a block, the
-size and gas and reject it if the associated fees are too low.
+baker will check its size and gas and reject it if the associated fees are too low.
 The expected fees are computed using this formula:
 ::
     fees >= (minimal_fees + minimal_nanotez_per_byte * size + minimal_nanotez_per_gas_unit * gas)